The long list

 Do we still file US taxes after moving?

 Yes, every year, wherever you live.
 Add the FBAR declaration once your foreign accounts exceed $10,000 in total.
 Filing is not the same as paying twice: treaties and credits usually prevent double taxation when the move is sequenced properly.
 EPO brings the expat-tax specialist in early and coordinates that work with the residence, banking and property timeline.
+Read the European tax residency guide.

 Can Americans get a European mortgage?